 The kibble is a unique triangle shape which can be easier for your puppy to grab hold of and pick up.

-Best food for English Bulldog puppies – sensitive stomach
+Best food for English Bulldog puppies with sensitive stomachs

 If this happens with your puppy, your vet might recommend choosing a limited ingredient diet (L.I.D.).

-A limited ingredient diet may ease tummy upset, gas (something English Bulldogs are known for), diarrhea and other symptoms of a sensitive stomach.
+A limited ingredient diet may ease tummy upset, gas, diarrhea and other symptoms of a sensitive stomach.

 Choosing one of these extremely limited ingredient puppy foods may also help get your puppy’s digestion back on track.